amunategui/amunategui.github.io/_posts/2016-01-11-anomaly-detection-h2o.md

 err <- as.data.frame(prostate.anon)
 ```

 Let's sort and plot the reconstructed MSE.
 The autoencoder struggles from index 150 onwards as the error count accelerates upwards.
-We can determine that the model recognizes patterns in the first 150 observations that itcan't see as easily in the latter 50.
+We can determine that the model recognizes patterns in the first 150 observations that it can't see as easily in the latter 50.

 ```{r eval=FALSE}
 plot(sort(err$Reconstruction.MSE))